 11 Things Not to Say to Someone With Health Anxiety

-When I published my last post on health anxiety , one reader very kindly asked if I had any suggestions for things people can say or do to help those of us who suffer from this condition to cope a little better.
+When I published my last post on health anxiety , one reader very kindly asked if I had any suggestions for things people can say or do to help those of us who suffer from this condition to cope a little better – or, how to deal with a hypochondriac, in other words.

 This is such an awesome question (Thank you, Emily, for asking!), but it’s actually a pretty hard one to answer.
 Something I heard quite recently is that health anxiety is almost impossible to treat, because the thing is, it’s not actually an irrational fear – even although it can definitely seem like it at times.
 No one, for instance, can guarantee to me that the things I fear most will never happen to me, or to the people I love: because I know perfectly well that they can, and they do.
 This, unfortunately, makes it a particularly difficult condition to deal with: for every positive story someone can tell me, there will one hundred other terrifying ones, and sometimes there’s absolutely no avoiding them.